CodingAbdullah/CodingAbdullah/README.md

 - 💬 Ask me about **React, Node, Java, Databases, Crypto... and just about anything else related to Software Development!**

-- ⚡ **I love to creating and developing software/tools to help the normies out.**
+- ⚡ **I love creating and developing software/tools to help the normies out.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">